iamvdo/pleeease-brunch/README.md

 			sourcemaps: false
 ```

-Note that brunch-pleeease is an optimizer, so it runs only when `optimize` is set to `true`.
+Note that pleeease-brunch is an optimizer, so it runs only when `optimize` is set to `true`.

 ##Sourcemaps